Minister says UK faces ‘political tsunami’ if Brexit halted

-LONDON (AP) — Britain’s trade minister says the country will face a “political tsunami” if the government does not deliver on voters’ decision to leave the European Union.
+LONDON (AP) — A senior British opposition politician said Sunday that it’s unlikely the U.K. will leave the European Union as scheduled on March 29, while a government minister warned that failure to deliver on Brexit would betray voters and unleash a “political tsunami.”

-The Brexit process has been deadlocked since Prime Minister Theresa May’s EU divorce deal was rejected by Parliament last week.
-Some lawmakers are pushing for the U.K. to delay its departure, scheduled for March 29, until politicians can agree on a way forward.
+The Brexit process has been deadlocked since Prime Minister Theresa May’s divorce deal with the EU was rejected by Parliament last week.
+Some lawmakers are pushing for the U.K. to delay its departure until politicians can agree on a way forward.

-May is due to report to Parliament Monday on how she plans to alter the rejected deal.
-There are few signs she plans to make radical changes.
+Labour Party Brexit spokesman Keir Starmer said “it’s inevitable” Britain will have to ask the EU to extend the two-year Brexit countdown that ends on March 29.

+“The 29th of March is 68 days away,” Starmer told the BBC.
+“We are absolutely not prepared for it.
+It would be catastrophic.”

 Most Read Business Stories